APPRENTICE GUIDE

 Employer Responsibilities

 Your employer has specific responsibilities regarding off-the-job training.
-These are not optional — they are conditions of the apprenticeship funding agreement that your employer signed.
+These are not optional — they are conditions of the apprenticeship funding agreement your employer signed.

-Paying for training time: All off-the-job training time must be paid at your normal hourly rate.
+Paying for training time.
+All off-the-job training time must be paid at your normal hourly rate.
 Your employer cannot deduct pay for college days or study time that forms part of the off-the-job requirement.

 11 · Apprentice Guide

-Tracking Hours with Elec-Mate OJT Tracker
+Tracking Hours with Elec-Mate

 How to Work Out Your Off-the-Job Training Hours